bruin-data/bruin/docs/getting-started/introduction/quickstart.md

 In a nutshell, an asset is anything that generates value with data.
 In practice, an asset can be a table in your data warehouse, a Python script, or a file in S3.
 Bruin represents assets in code, put under the `assets` folder.

 In order to create a new asset, you can simply create a new file under the `assets` folder.
-Let's start with a SQL asset.
+Let's start with an ingestr asset.

 ### Creating a `ingestr` asset
 Let's start by ingesting some data from an external source.